-As me, the5krunner, I’m messing about with CORE and SmO2 at the moment and so I’m just going to have to use a Garmin for that. #NoChoice
+As for me, the5krunner, I’m messing about with CORE and SmO2 at the moment and so I’m just going to have to use a Garmin for that. #NoChoice

-As me the triathlete, I’ve just bought a new (to me) TT bike.
+As for me the triathlete, I’ve just bought a new (to me) TT bike.
 More of that later but you can rest assured it didn’t cost anywhere near $12,000.
 I’m going to want my dropbox link and I’m going to want my new Di2 sprint shifter buttons to work ‘just so’ and, as I’m using the ELEMNT RIVAL watch a lot more now it supports running power, then I guess my bike computer might morph back to the Wahoo Bolt too.

 When cycling with my mates I might have to think of some other tech way of annoying them.
 Varia! ah yes… that’s it.
 Blind them into defeat 😉

 I hope this was thought-provoking, thank you for being a supporter!

 - Garmin Edge 530 – REVIEW – BUY

 - Garmin Edge 1030 – REVIEW – BUY